Fortunato de la Peña: Department of Science and Technology

 De la Peña began work in the executive department at about the same time he was a part-time professor at UP Diliman.
 He was the head of its Planning Service from 1982 to 1984 and was appointed as the director of Technology Application and Promotion Institute from 1989 to 1991.
 He is credited with playing a key role in the creation and implementation of several government programs such as the Technology Business Incubation (TBI) program and the Manufacturing Productivity Extension (MPEX) program which has been supporting small enterprises since 1991.

 In 2001, de la Peña assumed the post of Undersecretary for Scientific and Technological Services of the DOST under the secretaryship of Estrella F. Alabastro.
 He also became the longest serving president of the National Research Council of the Philippines from 2002 to 2007.
 During his 13 years as Undersecretary, he implemented several key information technology and e-commerce programs prior to the creation of the Commission on Information and Communications Technology.
 They include the e-Government Program of the DOST and the Philippine e-Library Project for which he received the highest civil service award in the Philippines in 2005.

 De la Peña served in the Congressional Commission on Science, Technology and Engineering (COMSTE) as executive director in 2008.
 He also helped organize the National Innovation Network (Filipinnovation) and served as its co-chairman in 2008.
 In 2011, he was elected chairman of the United Nations Commission on Science and Technology for Development (UNCSTD).

 De la Peña has also served as president of the Philippine Institute for Chemical Engineers and the Association of Management and Industrial Engineers of the Philippines.
 He also headed the Small Enterprises Research and Development Foundation, and NEC Foundation.
 He is also a former director of Entrepinoy Volunteers Foundation and Philippine Technology Development Ventures.
 As head of the Learning from Information and Communication Technology for Development (ICT4D) Research to Enhance Policymaking in the Philippines project of the DOST and International Development Research Centre, he co-edited and published the book entitled Philippine Experiences in ICT4D.

 Personal life

-De la Peña is married to Mariquit Tablan Banzon, with whom he has five children: Margarita, a medical doctor; Emil, a veterinary doctor; Fortunato Jr., an assistant professor of industrial design; Miguel, an artist and entrepreneur; and Federico, an engineering geologist.
+De la Peña is married to Mariquit Tablan Banzon, with whom he has five children: Margarita, a medical doctor; Emil, a veterinary doctor; Fortunato Jr., an assistant professor of industrial design; Miguel, an artist, musician and entrepreneur; and Federico, an engineering geologist.